python/cpython/InternalDocs/frames.md

 Each call to a Python function has an activation record, commonly known as a "frame".
-It contains information about the function being executed, consisting of four conceptual sections:
+It contains information about the function being executed, consisting of three conceptual sections:

 * Local variables (including arguments, cells and free variables)
-* Evaluation stack and instruction pointer
+* Evaluation stack
-* Specials: The per-frame object references needed by the VM: globals dict, code object, etc.
+* Specials: The per-frame object references needed by the VM, including globals dict, code object, instruction pointer, stack depth, the previous frame, etc.
-* Linkage: Pointer to the previous activation record, stack depth, etc.

 The definition of the ``_PyInterpreterFrame`` struct is in [Include/internal/pycore_frame.h](https://github.com/python/cpython/blob/main/Include/internal/pycore_frame.h).